Settings

 to do, make

-derivative(s): manufacture, confection
+derivatives: manufacture, effect, confection

 fatuus